Zren/zren.github.io/kde_docs_widget.md

 permalink: /kde/docs/widget/
 ---

+The KDE wiki has a [Getting Started](https://techbase.kde.org/Development/Tutorials/Plasma5) tutorial which you can read as well.

 <style>
 /* Assume all ul in the right side are file trees */ section .right ul {